 - Start by softening the butter, if it's not at room temperature.
 To do this, add the butter to the mixing bowl and mix for 20 sec/speed 5.
 Scrape down the bowl.

 - Insert the Butterfly whisk: Add the white and brown sugar and beat for 1 min/speed 3, with the measuring cup off.
 Scrape down the bowl and repeat this step twice, scraping down the bowl in between so, all the mixture is incorporated and is nice and fluffy.

 - Add the egg and vanilla extract and beat 10 sec/speed 3.
 Scrape down the bowl and beat again for 10 sec/speed 3 until combined.

-- Remove the Butterfly whisk, and tap it gently on the inside of the Thermomix bowl to release the mixture.
+- Remove the Butterfly whisk, and tap it gently on the inside of the Thermomix bowl to release as much mixture as possible.
 Add the flour, bicarb of soda and salt and knead for 50 sec/knead function until combined.
 Scrape down the bowl and knead for a few seconds more if the mixture hasn't quite come together.

 - Stir in the chocolate chips with a spatular or wooden spoon, reserving a couple to insert into each one just before baking.
 Refrigerate the mixture in the bowl for approximately 1 hour.
 Preheat the oven to 160°C fan / 180°C, 10-20 minutes before the hour is up.

 - Scoop the chilled mixture out and roll into walnut-sized balls and place on the baking tray, press down slightly with the palm of your hand.
 Allow plenty of space between each one for the cookies to spread.
 Insert 2-3 chocolate chips into each one then bake in the oven for 10-14 minutes until the edges start to harden.
 Timing will vary on the oven so keep an eye on them.